goddbird/design-verification/README.md

 This is my personal workspace for after-hours self-study.
 To accelerate my growth in the Design Verification (DV) field, I am focused on mastering the essential skills as efficiently as possible.
 This repository show my practical projects and implementations—feel free to explore!
+All these project file can be executed on simulation.
+My project environment is based on xrun.

 ## Protocol VIP (from easy -> hard)
 ### APB